Modelling Loss of Complexity in Intermittent Time Series and its Application: Introduction

 \section{Introduction}

-Intermittent time series is widely recorded in various fields, such as neurological examination~\citep{buriokaApproximateEntropyElectroencephalogram2005}, heart rate analysis~\citep{acharyauHeartRateAnalysis2004}, sports science~\citep{forrestEffectSignalAcquisition2014} and energy demand~\citep{LIHeatingdemandbehavior2024}.
-The intermittent time series contains the information of various patterns or models.
-For instance, in Magnetoencephalography (MEG) or Electroencephalogram (EEG) scan, neurologically healthy subjects respond differently in terms of EEG and MEG signal for different stimuli (faces v.s.\ scrambled faces, or familiar faces v.s.\ unfamiliar faces, see~\cite{wakemanMultisubjectMultimodalHuman2015}); In cardiology, the pattern of heart rate varies along the states of human: sleeping, sitting, walking, jogging or running, see~\citet{acharyau.NonlinearAnalysisEEG2005},~\citet{buriokaApproximateEntropyElectroencephalogram2005},~\citet{shiEntropyAnalysisShortTerm2017} and among others; In sports science, the energy offered by Adenosine triphosphate (ATP) will gradually reduce along the time, the torque shows different models, see~\Cref{fig:allquad.png,fig:extractions.png}.
-Scientists have a great interested in detecting the change-points among a consecutive intermittent time series to help scientists to identify the patterns of brain activity, the heart disease or improve the performance of athlete.
+Intermittent time series are frequently met in various fields, such as neurological examination~\citep{buriokaApproximateEntropyElectroencephalogram2005}, heart rate analysis~\citep{acharyauHeartRateAnalysis2004}, sports science~\citep{forrestEffectSignalAcquisition2014} and energy demand~\citep{LIHeatingdemandbehavior2024}.
+The intermittent time series contains information on various patterns or models.
+For instance, in Magnetoencephalography (MEG) or Electroencephalogram (EEG) scan, neurologically healthy subjects respond differently in terms of EEG and MEG signals for different stimuli (faces v.s.\ scrambled faces, or familiar faces v.s.\ unfamiliar faces, see~\cite{wakemanMultisubjectMultimodalHuman2015}); In cardiology, the pattern of heart rate varies along the states of human: sleeping, sitting, walking, jogging or running, see~\citet{acharyau.NonlinearAnalysisEEG2005},~\citet{buriokaApproximateEntropyElectroencephalogram2005},~\citet{shiEntropyAnalysisShortTerm2017} and among others; In sports science, muscle force and power is maintained by the aerobic resynthesis of adenosine triphosphate (ATP).
+When force or power exceeds a critical value, exercise is not sustainable and fatigue progressively develops.
+Eventually, the task set (e.g., to produce 50\% of maximal force) failed, as the force decreases despite maximal effort~\citep{Burnley2012}.~\citet{pethickFatigueReducesComplexity2015} demonstrated that this fatigue was also associated with a loss of muscle force or torque complexity as the contractions progressed.
+This observation implies that the fatigue process can be tracked during the contractions.
+These changes in complexity can, in principle, be used to detect change-points in the patterns of force development during fatigue development.
+Scientists have a great interest in detecting the change-points among a consecutive intermittent time series to help scientists identify the patterns of brain activity, heart disease, or improve the performance of athletes.